christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 **Conclusion**

-Importantly, this doesn't require you to like your fellow Europeans or feel kinship with them.
-It's condition-based, and ethnically particular—you'd apply the same logic to any threatened population.
+Importantly, ethnic particularism doesn't require you to like your fellow Europeans or feel kinship with them.
+It's condition-based, and ethnically particular—you'd apply the same logic to any population.

 You only need to admit universalism has hard limits when existential stakes appear — and that ethnic particularism is the only framework letting Europeans defend themselves without starring as the villains in someone else’s redemption fantasy.